Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Plunge**

-    When you score a critical hit that deals piercing damage to a creature, you can roll one additional damage die when determining the extra piercing damage the target takes.
+    When you score a Critical Hit that deals piercing damage to a creature, you can roll one additional damage die when determining the extra piercing damage the target takes.

 Once per turn, when you hit a creature with a Weapon that deals Piercing damage, you can do one of the following effect:

 - **Twist the Blade.** The target takes additional Piercing damage equals to your Proficiency Bonus.
-- **Gap the Wound.** The target has disadvantage on all Constitution saving throws until the start of your next turn.
+- **Gap the Wound.** The target has :d20-disadv: **Disdvantage** on all Constitution :d20-save: **Saving Throw**s until the start of your next turn.

 ### Polearm Master
 *4th-level Feat*